jython/book/chapter14.rst

 2. A RSS feed for the latest polls (also note the link was already added on the footer)

-..
-3. User authentication

-..
-4. User Comments on polls.
+3. User Comments on polls.

 Forms
 -----